SamsonIT/DataGridBundle/Resources/doc/index.md

 <a name="basic-usage"></a>

+### Development

+For correct deployment, update the version number which serves as a cache buster in
+- Resources/public/js/directives/datagrid.js
+- Resources/views/javascripts.html.twig

 ## Basic usage

 Adding a datagrid to your webpage is really easy.
 All you have to do is add the tag to your HTML code: